 This approach is fine as long as it is clear how it can be escalated in case the issue doesn’t get resolved – who is carrying the responsibility?

 Passing the baton in Jira, a polite handover method

-If Cindy wants Kevin to take over an issue in Jira, she mentions him in a comment.
+If Lola wants Kevin to take over an issue in Jira, she mentions him in a comment.
 Kevin can assign the issue to himself (or send another comment):

-This is fine but doesn’t work well during scrum and planning meetings, where you want to have the liberty to assign in Jira at will.
+This is fine, but doesn’t work well during scrum and planning meetings, where you want to have the liberty to assign to Jira at will.

-As always, there is no silver bullet for this type of configurations.
-Every project and team has its own way of working in Jira
+As always, there is no silver bullet for this type of configuration.
+Every project and team has its own way of working in Jira.

 In our case, we have a mixture of models – either ‘passing the baton’, or ‘the traffic agent’ depending on the situation at hand.